Hello! こんにちは !

-My name is Pau Anta-Clusella, I am a life scientist passionate about exploring what can be created at the intersection of biotechnology and engineering.
+My name is Pau Anta-Clusella, and I am a life scientist interested in exploring what can be created at the intersection of biology and engineering.

-At age 13, I was featured in a documentary on biohacking, produced by Japan’s NHK.
-At age 14, I designed and built a low-cost deep-sea drop camera capable of operating at depths of up to 500 m.
-At 15, I began developing synthetic spider silk with electrical conductivity, and I had the privilege of presenting both projects at different Global Community Bio Summits hosted by the MIT Media Lab.
+My early interest in science began through hands-on experimentation.
+At age 12, I modified my first cell and began learning the basics of genetic engineering.
+The following year, I was featured in a documentary on biohacking produced by Japan’s NHK.
+At 14, I designed and built a low-cost deep-sea drop camera capable of operating at depths of 500 meters.
+At 15, I began developing synthetic spider silk with electrical conductivity.

 I am currently pursuing a Bachelor of Science in Biotechnology at Imperial College London.
-As part of my academic program, I am doing a year-long research placement at the Center for iPS Cell Research and Application (CiRA), Kyoto University, with the Osafune Lab.
+As part of my academic program, I am completing a year-long research placement at the Center for iPS Cell Research and Application (CiRA), Kyoto University, with the Osafune Lab, where I am gaining experience in stem cell biology and regenerative medicine, working with induced pluripotent stem cell technologies.

 Outside the lab, I enjoy playing water polo, chess, and reading comics.